losandes/heinz-95729/README.md

 ## Course Description

-In an age of ever-accelerating change, what will come next in e-commerce?
-What stable foundations will continue to be of value?
+In an age of ever-accelerating change, perhaps our greatest asset is our curiosity... a desire and self-guided ability to learn.
+Do you learn best through practice?

-In E-Commerce Tech, you will learn about software engineering design principles, and patterns for leveraging technology through the lens of e-commerce.
-We will explore how Artificial Intelligence (AI), Machine Learning (ML), and Conversational User Interfaces (CUI) are used at the intersection of technology, and microeconomics.
+In E-Commerce Tech, you will apply emerging technologies to human needs right now.
+We begin by exploring a breadth of opportunities to build a shared context of what we might explore together.
+By the end of week three, you will choose a focus area and join a team to dive deeper by integrating Artificial Intelligence (AI), Machine Learning (ML), or Conversational User Interfaces (CUI) with modern app development practices.

-To explore these topics, you will apply what you are learning, choosing from an array of team and solo projects that cover third-party integration, user experience (UX), servers and APIs, data querying and analytics, machine learning, conversational bots, and user engagement.

 In order to participate in this course, you need a laptop, and you must bring your laptop to each class/lab.

 ## Topical Outline

-* Artificial Intelligence (AI) in e-commerce
+-   Artificial Intelligence (AI)
+    -   Generative AI: Chat & Diffusion
+    -   Composite AI / Multiagent Systems: personalize and act on user input
-* Machine Learning (ML): recommender systems
+    -   Machine Learning (ML): recommender systems
-* Conversational UIs (CUI / Bots): trust, and transparency to drive sales
+    -   Conversational UIs (CUI / Bots): trust, and transparency to drive sales
+-   Product Development
+    -   Planning & Design
+    -   Principles, Patterns, & Practices
-* Third-Party Integration: trading CAPEX, for OPEX
+    -   Third-Party Integration: trading CAPEX, for OPEX
-* SOLID principles, and code composition
-* Design Patterns (MVC, MVVM, Repository, Factory)
-* APIs, and server frameworks
+    -   APIs / server frameworks
-* User Experience (UX), and client application frameworks
-* Server, and web client application frameworks
-* Test Driven Development (TDD) and Behavior Driven Development (BDD)
-* Specifications/requirements
-* RDBMS & No-SQL (optional, not in-depth)
-* Programming in JavaScript (optional, not in-depth)
+    -   Multi-Page Applications (Web MPAs)

 ## Learning objectives
 After completing this course, you should be able to:

-* Explain how machine learning can be used to suggest goods and products
+-   Explain how machine learning can be used to suggest goods and products
-* Explain how NLU can be used to understand speech, and written text
+-   Explain how NLU can be used to understand speech, and written text
-* Describe and demonstrate the SOLID principles
+-   Describe and demonstrate the SOLID principles
-* Describe and implement several common design patterns (MVC, MVVM, Repository, Factory)
+-   Describe and implement several common design patterns (MVC, MVVM, Repository, Factory)
-* List several forms of software testing
-* Describe Test Driven Development (TDD) and Behavior Driven Development (BDD)
-* Write unit tests to assess code
+-   Communicate objectives and designs to stakeholders
-* Write functionality that satisfies unit tests
+-   Write software that satisfies those objectives
-* Participate in source code management
+-   Participate in source code management
-* Read, write and design to user stories or other relevant specifications
+-   Read, write and design to objectives or other relevant specifications

 Depending on which project you embark on, you should be able to:

+-   Combine Goal-Based Dialog Agents with Large Language Models (LLMs) to produce a Multi-agent system that can act on user desires
+-   Enhance an LLM using RAG to help talk about private information or topics
+-   Integrate with real-world platforms and services to deliver bots or make payments
-* Leverage an ML algorithm that reveals frequent patterns in user behavior
+-   Leverage ML algorithms that reveal frequent patterns in user behavior and make recommendations based on those patterns
-* Compare algorithms for finding frequent patterns in user behavior
+-   Compare algorithms for finding frequent patterns in user behavior
+-   Validate or falsify hypothesis through technical proofs of concept
-* Convert speech, or text to intent, entities, and actions
+-   Convert speech, or text to intent, entities, and actions
-* Describe and implement Dependency Injection, using an Inversion of Control container and a Composition Root
-* Leverage a server-side web application framework
+-   Contribute to a server-side web application framework to deliver new features
-* Leverage a client-side JavaScript framework
-* Compose the user experience, using templates and data-binding
+-   Contribute to a client-side web Multi-Page Application (MPA) to deliver new features

 ## Prerequisites